ibm-cloud-docs/vpc/bs_snapshots_about.md

 * When you use second-generation block storage, you can take up to 512 snapshots.
 * You can't take a snapshot of a volume in a [degraded state](/docs/vpc?topic=vpc-block-storage-vpc-monitoring#block-storage-vpc-health-states).
 * You can't create a copy of a snapshot in the source (local) region.
-* Cross-regional copies are not supported in any region for snapshots of volumes that exceed 10 TB.
+* Cross-regional copies are supported for snapshots of volumes that exceed 10 TB only for allow-listed [beta]{: tag-cyan} customers.
 * You can delete any snapshot that you take.
 However, snapshots must be in a `stable` or `pending` state and not actively restoring a volume.
 * You can delete a {{site.data.keyword.block_storage_is_short}} volume and all its snapshots.
 All snapshots must be in a `stable` or `pending` state.
 No snapshot can be actively restoring a volume.
 * Consistency-group snapshots are not supported.